-Piirma pointed out small things that make a difference in interacting with the population, such as using first names instead of last names on their military uniforms.
-People call them by their first name, and it's also a way to be closer to them and develop a relationship of trust.
+Piirma pointed out small things that make a difference in relating with the population, such as using first names instead of last names on their military uniforms.
+People call them by their first name, and it’s also a way to be closer to them and develop a relationship of trust.

 It is important to involve females on operations in leadership with men